cyaoc/kintone-plugin-builder/README.md

 # How to use

-- Create a new plugin folder and copy your code into that directory.
+- Create a new plugin folder and copy your code files into that directory.
   PS:
   manifest.json must be in the root directory of the plugin